bradsec/ComfyUI_StringEssentials/README.md

 # String Essentials - Custom nodes for ComfyUI

-Custom nodes for ComfyUI that provide text/string manipulation capabilities.
+Easy to use string manipulation nodes for ComfyUI (strip/remove multiple text strings or search and replace text strings).
 Particularly useful for modifying text from LLM outputs (Ollama, Claude.ai, OpenAI ChatGPT), such as prompts or image-to-text description results.
+Nodes will be located under standard `Add Node` > `utils` menu.

 ## Features
 - Remove or replace text, words, numbers in input strings